seisvelas/flowcrypt-specs/choosing-sender-pubkey.md

-# Choosing sender pubkey
+# Choosing sender pubkey from local DB

 This pseudo code is used to decide which public key to use for our own key when sending out a message.

 the following code assumes all keys of all accounts are stored in one table, eg `privateKeys` that also has a column `armoredPublicKey` or somthing similar. additionally it assumes a pre-filled database table `keyEmails` with the following structure: